- About Us

 One of the most fundamental RBA programs is the Validated Asessment Process (VAP), the leading standard for onsite compliance verfication and effective, shareable assessments.
 Since 2009, RBA members have completed more than 2,500 VAP onsite compliance assessments conducted by independent third-party audit firms that have been approved by the RBA to execute the VAP protocol.
 As the program has grown it has become more complex, with hundreds of auditors from nine firms in more than 20 countries.
 The current RBA VAP, version 5.1.1 went into effect in February, 2017.

 VAP onsite compliance verification carried out on RBA member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP protocol.
 The RBA offers trainings for auditors and corporate audit program managers.
-The trainings are run by the internationally recognized nonprofit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the RBA events calendar for a complete listing of these trainings.

 For additional information about the VAP, including preparatory documents, please see our VAP page.